“Ugh I wanna travel but I don’t have any money!”

 Well, ya whiny bitches, let me tell you some cold hard facts.
 If you’ve got a source of income and the slightest bit of self-control, you can also travel often.

-You’re going to have to make a few sacrifices, but a wise person once said:
+You’re going to have to make a few sacrifices to save money, but a wise person once said:

 Travel is the only thing you can buy that makes you richer.